Service Rating:

 Why This Matters

 Ophthalmology is currently the busiest outpatient specialty in the NHS (Healthwatch, 2025), with long waiting times for diagnosis and treatment of conditions such as cataracts, glaucoma, macular degeneration and diabetic eye disease.
-These delays can have serious consequences for patients, including irreversible sight loss and diminished quality of life.
+These delays can lead to irreversible sight loss and a reduced quality of life.

-The challenge is clear, how can we deliver specialist eye care closer to home, reduce waiting times and improve patient experience.
+The challenge is clear: how do we deliver specialist eye care closer to home, cut waiting times, and improve patient experience?

 The Programme

-Launching in November 2025, this 8-month initiative will support to six multidisciplinary teams across England to design and implement local transition plans for community-based ophthalmology care.
+Starting in November 2025, this eight-month initiative will help six multidisciplinary teams across England design and implement local transition plans for community-based ophthalmology care.
 Each team will focus on a specific sub-specialty and receive six structured virtual learning sessions, tailored coaching and expert input and support to move from planning to implementation.

 Applications are open from 8th October to 30th October 2025.